roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/CronHPA.md

 -   An ACK cluster is created.
 For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
 -   Helm 2.11.0 or later is installed on your on-premises machine.
 For more information, see [Install Helm](https://github.com/helm/helm?spm=a2c4g.11186623.2.28.36d61fa8fxvUaY).
 -   You are connected to the cluster by using kubectl before you run commands to perform the following operations.
-For more information, see [Use kubectl to connect to an ACK cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Use kubectl to connect to an ACK cluster.md).
+For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md).

 kubernetes-cronhpa-controller is a Kubernetes HPA controller that can scale a Kubernetes cluster based on a schedule, which is similar to a crontab.
 You can use CronHPA with Kubernetes objects whose subresources can be scaled.
 The objects include Deployments and StatefulSets.
 In addition, the subresources must be open source projects on GitHub.
 For more information, see [kubernetes-cronhpa-controller](https://github.com/AliyunContainerService/kubernetes-cronhpa-controller).